 Orchestra is another way for students to learn a musical instrument.
 Participation in seventh grade orchestra involves a full group rehearsal every other day, a small group lesson once every six to eight school days, consistent practice time at home each week and participation in two or three evening concerts throughout the school year.
-Students must have previous orchestra experience or receive permission from the music department before registering.
+Prior experience is recommended since most students start in 5th grade, but if you are willing to work hard to catch up, you are welcome to join without experience!
+If you sign up but haven't been in orchestra before, an orchestra teacher will reach out to you to ensure it is a good fit.